luisfer/rosemary-js/readme.md

 Rosemary.js versions are named after aromatic herbs and spices, reflecting the library's goal of cultivating a rich and flavorful knowledge base.
 Each major version will be named after a new herb or spice, with minor versions using variations or subspecies.

-Current Version: Rosemary Tuscan Blue (1.0)
+Current Version: Rosemary Tuscan Blue (1.0.0)

-## Documentation

-For full documentation, visit our [GitHub Wiki](https://github.com/luisfer/rosemary-js/wiki).

 ## Contributing